 There are many more passages that tell us about the value and necessity of God's word in the life of his people.
-If we read we will discover who God is and how we can know Him and grow.
-But I will let you read it and discover it's wonders yourself.
+If we read it we will discover who God is and how we can know Him and grow.
+Read it and discover it's wonders and truths yourself.

 “Blessed are all who hear the word of God and put it into practice” (Luke 11:28).

 "Faith comes by hearing, and hearing by the word of God (Romans 10:17).

 Dust On the Bible - Hank Williams Sr.

 Bible.org - The Bible book by book, or verse by verse in a variety of versions in text or audio.
 I love this site for its articles on Bible verses, people, books, and topics, as well as who's who in the Bible, wonderful maps, and the Bible in Greek.

 Bible Gateway - Passage and keyword searches, various versions, audio Bibles, devotionals, topical index, reading plans, and many other resources.

 Bible History Online - historical information like you wouldn't believe.
 Ancient civilizations, cities, manners and customs, prophecies and people in the Bible, from the Bible, archaeology, maps, illustrated history, images and art, and the list goes on.